CrevsDaak/7c-galileo/readme.txt

 Right-click in inventory and use the "Swap Gem" button to equip different gems to the Gem Bow.
 Each gem supplies a different special effect.

 Vesper +1
-Throwing Dagger
+Returning Throwing Dagger
 Damage: 1d4 +1, +1 Cold Damage
 THAC0: +1
-Returning throwing dagger.

 Cyrrollalee's Gift
 Buckler Shield +1
 Special: Immune to Fear

+Next statement is false.
+Previous statement is false.

+Weight: obviously less than urmom

+NOT USABLE BY:
+  Wizzzzzzzzzzzards

 All items are found in the Firewine Ruins.